kestra-io/docs/content/docs/16.faq/pebble.md

 With Pebble you can use the `trigger.date` to get the date of the executed trigger.
 Still, sometimes you want to manually execute a flow.
 Then the `trigger.date` variable won’t work anymore.
 For this you can use the `execution.startDate` variable that returns the execution start date.

-It’s easy to make both behavior work without overhead using the coalesce operator `??`
+To support both use cases, use the coalesce operator `??`.
+The example below shows how to apply it in a flow.

 ```yaml
 id: pebble-date-trigger